Numerical python

 4 HDF5

 h5py provides a simple, easy and efficient interface to HDF5 files, which are an easy way of loading and saving arrays of numbers and indeed arbitrary data.
-I use this a lot but sometimes I get glitches on macos with passing around serialised H5py objects, which works fine on Linux.
+I use this a lot but sometimes I get glitches on macOS with passing around serialized H5py objects, which works fine on Linux.

 4.1 Pytables